WSU-CDSC/Documentation/DV-Transfers.md

 <img src="Resources/CaptureMenu.png" alt="Premier Capture Menu">

 Once in the Capture Window, the camera can be controlled from within Premier.
 Once ready to capture, press the `Tape`button.
 This will create MOV wrapped files of the DV stream into the project directory.
-Once you are done capturing, right click on one of the clips in the project and choose 'Reveal in Finder.'
+Once you are done capturing, close the transfer window and right click on one of the clips in the project window.
+Choose 'Reveal in Finder.'
 This will show you where your files have actually been saved.

 <img src="Resources/CaptureScreen.png" alt="Premier Capture Screen">